Environment at The Wild Rabbit

-We are lucky to be surrounded by some of the most beautiful landscape in the country and we encourage our guests to explore the Daylesford estate and see first-hand the rich hedgerows, wetlands, beehives, river habitats, diverse wildlife and wild flower meadows that are the hallmarks of sustainable organic farming.
-Walking maps are available from reception and we have bikes for those looking to explore the local roads.
+We are lucky to be surrounded by some of the most beautiful landscape in the country – we encourage our guests to explore the Daylesford estate and see first-hand the rich hedgerows, wetlands, beehives, river habitats, diverse wildlife and wild flower meadows that are the hallmarks of sustainable organic farming.
+Follow our walking maps and we have bikes for those looking to explore the local roads.

 During the growing season, the flowers in our bar area and dining room are picked from the organic cutting garden at Daylesford farm.
 For the colder months, enjoy the warmth of our open fires, with logs brought from the farm where more trees are planted than harvested.